Buendio96/cinema_stone/README.md

-# cinema_stone
-Simple Cinema Site – a learning project using React, Redux (RTK-Query), SCSS, Tailwind, shadcn/ui, Lucide, and JSON Server.
-Fetches movie data from the TMDB API.
-For educational purposes only.
+Simple Cinema Site

+A learning project built with the following stack:

+React (with Redux & RTK-Query for state management and data fetching) SCSS (with Tailwind used for testing)
+JSON Server (for simulating a backend) shadcn/ui components
+Lucide icons
+TMDB API (for movie data)
+This project is for educational purposes only and is not intended for commercial use.